 What is success?
 It is the attainment of a new level of wealth, an achievement, or prosperity.
-In sports, success can be found in various forms, and have different meanings, depending on who you direct the question to.
+Success in sports can be found in various forms, and have different meanings, depending on who you direct the question to.
 A fan would say success is when the team or individual he/she chose to follow wins or is proven to be the best in their field.
 To the people in charge of maintaining the image of the team/individual; success could be described by them as exploiting new markets and expanding their brand.
 Investors believe it is when stock prices rise and as such; their club becomes more marketable; which in turn means more profit.
 Which leads to my main question, which is more important?
 And is it possible for a club to be successful in all 3 without splitting its attention?

 How does the quality of the outfit come into play?

 FC Barcelona, already a major football team, and sports brand with existing basketball and table tennis clubs to name a few, had become the best football club of the 21st century at one point, due to its dominance in the UEFA Champions League, winning 4 titles in 9 seasons.
 The club currently boasts of having one of the best footballers the world has ever seen; Lionel Messi, as a star attraction on its books.
 Traditionally, Barcelona had been able to thrive without the need for a shirt sponsor; however within this same period of dominance, they initially partnered with UNICEF; and then later signed the clubs first ever sponsorship deal with the Gulf state of Qatar, beginning with the Qatari Foundation and then securing a multi-million euro endorsement deal with Qatar Airways.